 Yes, stem cell therapy is safe.
 The risks of stem cell therapy are minimal and often misunderstood.

 A patient’s specific procedure will be decided upon during a one-on-one consultation.
 Below is a brief general guideline of what to expect.

 Regenerative medicine and stem cell therapy are gaining momentum as revolutionizing treatments for conditions including but not limited to degenerative disease, sports’ injuries, arthritis, and everyday wear and tear.
 There is still more to be learned to harness the amazing potential that these therapies can provide, but there is no denying that patients are already seeing the benefits.

 Here at DV360, we take an honest look at a promising future for stem cell therapy.
-Dr. Bulger has done his due diligence in researching the science behind regenerative medicine, reviewing what is currently being offered, and how these products are being marketing.
+Dr. Bulger has done his due diligence in researching the science behind regenerative medicine, reviewing what is currently being offered, and how these products are being marketed.
 We do not make any outlandish claims regarding the benefits, and we do everything we can to help set your body up for the procedure to be successful.

 There is evidence that stem cells are much more successful in an optimal environment.
 To set the stage for an optimal environment within your body, we focus on a healthy dietary program prior to your injection, and we monitor your prescriptions, along with dietary suggestions for the months following the procedure as well.
 Everything we do is with great thought and gives the patient the best chance for success, promoting the stem cells’ ability to heal.

 Currently, the only FDA approved stem cell injections include: